Advertising measurement that respects user privacy

 Privacy Profiles puts advertisers in complete control of their advertising measurement compliance with Apple and will have future applications across other platform and regional jurisdiction policies.
 Privacy Profiles are integrated into the Kochava dashboard where a default template for ATT opt-out is automatically generated and applied to any iOS apps.
 Custom profiles can be created, too, if needed.
-See related support documentation on managing Privacy Profiles or download our free guide here.
+See related support documentation on managing Privacy Profiles.

 SKAdNetwork is a storekit capability provided by Apple to help advertisers determine the efficacy of their ad campaigns while increasing the privacy of Apple users.

 Check out any of these helpful resources to quickly get up to speed.

 In cases where a user has opted out of app tracking through the ATT framework on one or both sides of an app-to-app campaign, the SKAdNetwork is the go-to for maintaining deterministic performance insights.
 To maintain user privacy, SKAdNetwork data is aggregated and delayed.

 Kochava offers out-of-the-box SKAdNetwork support through its measurement software development kit (SDK) with robust conversion models to maximize the insights available to advertisers via SKAdNetwork’s conversion value method.

 Learn more about Kochava SKAdNetwork support for advertisers here.